Admission to a Legacy hospital

 - Conditions of Patient Registration

-During your admission, you'll be asked to sign a Conditions of Patient Registration form, which allows your physician and the hospital staff to provide your care.
-Permits for minors must be signed by a parent or legal guardian, and family members may be asked to sign if you are unable to do so.
+During your admission, you'll be asked to sign a Conditions of Patient Registration form, which allows your doctor and the hospital staff to provide your care.
+Permits for minors must be signed by a parent or legal guardian; family members may be asked to sign if you are unable to do so.
 If you have any questions, just ask a staff member.